Duli Pengiran Muda Al-Muhtadee Billah College

 The Duli Pengiran Muda Al-Muhtadee Billah College (MDPMAMB or Maktab Duli Pengiran Muda Al-Muhtadee Billah), colloquially known as Maktab Duli (MD), is a government sixth form college located at Jalan Pasar Gadong in Bandar Seri Begawan, Brunei.
 Established in 1974, it is the first sixth form centre in the country, and has since provided sixth form education leading up to GCE A Level qualification.

 Etymology

 Al-Muhtadee Billah, the oldest son of Sultan Hassanal Bolkiah and Queen Saleha, was born on 17 February 1974, and is honoured with the college's name.
-As the first in line of succession to the Bruneian throne, he has the title of Duli Yang Teramat Mulia Paduka Seri Pengiran Muda Mahkota.
+As the first in Succession to the Bruneian throne, he has the title of Duli Yang Teramat Mulia Paduka Seri Pengiran Muda Mahkota.
 He is considered the second most important person in the political structure and will eventually head the state and government.

 History

 In 1974, the Sixth Form Centre (Pusat Tingkatan Enam) was established in order to accept pupils who have finished Form 5 in secondary education.
 On 5 January 1975, A. D. Bumford announced that the first intake of 245 students, who were graduates of Sultan Omar Ali Saifuddien College, Paduka Seri Begawan Malay College, and Arabic Secondary School, would be attending classes at a temporary site at Jalan Muara, which was shared with Paduka Seri Begawan Malay College.
 The new institution, which will include a 40 acre university college and a 35 acre sixth form center, will be built on a 75 acre plot of land next to Sultan Hassanal Bolkiah Teachers College in Gadong.

 Abdul Saman Kahar is the centre's first principal, while Awangku Mat Zain Lampoh is the deputy principal.
 Additionally, it was stated that the institution has hired 40 qualified sixth form instructors from the United Kingdom; of these, 20 are anticipated to arrive in Brunei during the same month, while the other 12 are anticipated to come in February.
 The government has given the centre B$10,000,000 to pay the operating costs.
 In 1976, the school commemorated a momentous event when 26 Malay-medium students from the initial intake were awarded government scholarships by Sultan Hassanal Bolkiah to pursue further education in the United Kingdom.
 The centre moved to its current B$26,000,000 campus in Gadong, an 88 acre property, in 1979.

 On 17 April 1986, the centre formally changed its name to Duli Pengiran Muda Al-Muhtadee Billah College (Maktab Duli Pengiran Muda Al-Muhtadee Billah).
 There were 1100 college students enrolled in 2015.
 The college stated on 4 January 2022, that the Student Learning Center (SLC) was renamed as Student Learning Service Center (SLSC).